technion/ct_advisor/README.md

 --------------
 It's far easier to utilise my instance of this tool than to attempt to run it yourself - I recommend doing so unless you wish to be involved in development.

-The glaring TODO here is a public registration and sign up interface.
-This has a number of associated problems, such as handling bounces, bots, and considering whether a user actually needs to verify themselves as associated with a domain.
-This project is well underway however and I hope to launch this service soon.

 Contributing
 ------------